German constitutional court strikes down Berlin rent cap | Law-Order

 German constitutional court strikes down Berlin rent cap

-Germany's Constitutional Court ruled on Thursday that a law setting a rent cap on apartments in Berlin was invalid because the city government lacks the authority to enact such rules.
+Germany's Constitutional Court overturned a law on Thursday that set a rent cap on apartments in Berlin, saying the city government lacks the authority to enact such rules.

 Shares in property companies with assets in Berlin, including Deutsche Wohnen and Vonovia, rose after the verdict.
-The rent cap came into force on Nov.
-23, 2020, forcing landlords to cut rents for more than 300,000 tenants and freezing them at that level for five years.
+Rents were initially frozen for five years in February 2020, affecting about 1.5 million apartments.
+A second stage came into effect in November 2020 when landlords were forced to cut rent for more than 300,000 tenants.

-In its ruling, the court said the federal government was responsible for such decisions.
-"There is no room for the legislative power of the federal states due to the power of federal law to block it," it said.
+The court said the federal government, which had introduced a "rent brake" in 2015 to limit rent increases, was responsible for such decisions.
+Five months before a federal election, property owners and voters were closely watching the ruling.
+Some 6,500 people took to the street in the capital's Kreuzberg neighbourhood to denounce the ruling, a Berlin police spokesman said.
+The demonstration was largely peaceful and protesters observed distancing rules in place since last year to slow the spread of the coronavirus.

-German property group Vonovia welcomed the ruling but said it would waive its right to claim rent arrears even though the company was entitled to do so.
+German property group Vonovia welcomed the verdict but said it would waive its right to claim rent arrears.
 "The decision of the Constitutional Court is logical and the rent cap was not suitable for solving the problems on Berlin's housing market," said Vonovia Chief Executive Rolf Buch.

-"(Tenants) should not suffer any financial disadvantages as a result of political decisions," added Buch.
-Berlin's city senate is run by a three-way leftist coalition headed by the Social Democrats and also including the Greens and the Left party.
+Deutsche Wohnen, however, said it would seek reimbursement for the difference between the original and capped rent.
+Its shares rose 2.8% to the top of German's blue-chip index.
+Berlin's city senate is led by Social Democrats in coalition with the Greens and Left party.
 Berlin is one of Germany's 16 federal states.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)